 Start-up of Chancellor's nephew files for insolvency

-Shortly after the announcement of its crypto tool Kudona, Rubarb has to file for bankruptcy.
-No backers were found.
+Shortly after announcing its crypto tool Kudona, Rubarb has to file for insolvency.
+No backers could be found.

-According to information from Finance Forward Rubarb has filed for bankruptcy.
-According to the report, the fintech had not found a backer for its new service Kudona, an investment tool for cryptocurrencies.
+According to information from Finance Forward Rubarb has filed for insolvency.
+The fintech was unable to find backers for its new service Kudona, an investment tool for cryptocurrencies.

-According to co-founder Fabian Scholz, the main reason for this was the difficult market environment and the slump in cryptocurrencies.
-"Just a few weeks ago, we were allowed to firmly assume a follow-up financing, but this has now shattered due to the aforementioned circumstances," he told Finance Forward.
-However, customers' funds are not affected by the insolvency, as they are located at partner bank DAB.
+According to co-founder Fabian Scholz, the main reason for this is the difficult market environment and the slump in cryptocurrencies.
+"Just a few weeks ago, we were confident of follow-up financing, but this has now been dashed due to the aforementioned circumstances," he told Finance Forward.
+However, customers' funds are not affected by the insolvency, as they are held at the partner bank DAB.

-Fabian Scholz, Jakob Scholz and Kelvin Craig founded the startup in late 2020, launching with a free savings app that allows people to save and invest money in an automated way.
-"With rubarb, we want to completely rethink the topic of "savings accounts,"" Fabian Scholz said in the Startbase interview in May 2021.
+Fabian Scholz, Jakob Scholz and Kelvin Craig founded the start-up at the end of 2020 and launched it with a free savings app that makes it possible to save and invest money automatically.
+"With rubarb, we want to completely rethink the concept of a savings account," said Fabian Scholz in a Startbase interview in May 2021.
 Around 40,000 people now use the app.
-In May, the founders announced the new service Kudona as an investment tool for cryptocurrencies.
+In May, the founders announced the new Kudona service as an investment tool for cryptocurrencies.

 Newsletter